edgi-govdata-archiving/CD-report/README.md

 # CD-report
 making .rmd for EDGI CD reports

+## General note, I'm still making a few changes to make the .rmd work for Senators, but it will definitely be done tonight or early tomororow.
+Let's focus on CDs for now.

 ## Making CD Reports

 1. Clone this repository or get the zip file on your computer.